ansible/ansible/docs/docsite/rst/dev_guide/developing_collections_shared.rst

    dependencies: {'git@github.com:organization/repo_name.git': 'devel'}

+.. warning

    Do not use git repositories as dependencies for published collections.
 Dependencies for published collections must be other published collections.

 .. seealso::